 Features that make Santa Fe great for many visitors with companions/families are: wonderful arts and crafts galleries, excellent museums, many fine and varied restaurants, enjoyable special performances including the Santa Fe Opera in summer and Spanish Dances, and famous Indian Pueblos nearby.

-Santa Fe Airport, 15 minutes by car from the Eldorado hotel, has regional service to Phoenix and Dallas on American Airlines and to Denver on United Air lines, connecting from those cities to anywhere in the world.
-Roadrunner shuttle service, Capitol cab, and Uber can be used to get to the Santa Fe Airport.
+Santa Fe Airport, 15 minutes by car from the La Fonda on the Plaza hotel, has regional service to Phoenix and Dallas on American Airlines and to Denver on United Airlines, connecting from those cities to anywhere in the world.
+Roadrunner shuttle service and Uber can be used to get to the Santa Fe Airport.
 Hertz and Avis have rental at the Santa Fe Airport.

 Albuquerque International Sunport Airport is the closest major airport to Santa Fe.
 The airport is serviced by all major rental car companies (Avis: 505-471-5892 or 1-800-331-1212, Hertz: 505-471-7189).
 In addition, shuttle services are available (Sandia Shuttle Express) that will transport you to and from the airport and the local hotels in Santa Fe.
 Santa Fe is approximately 66 miles and a little over an hour drive from the airport.

 Santa Fe's culinary arts scene is sizzling, so when you pack for your trip, make sure to bring your appetite!